RidgWick/Jasper-Programme/README.md

 Write Assembly Language Programme for Jasper Processor.

-Here we have 2 task and there solutions. open the directory called CODE and download as a text documents.
+Here we have 2 task and there solutions. from the branch main you can view and download those code files as a text documents.
 Save it on the Jasper extracted directory and use it.